 The implications of the increasing sophistication of children's toys, in terms of the development of storytelling skills and imagination, will be discussed in a moment.
-But first, we should consider the major trend seen in the design, manufacture, and marketing of the toys that can become the constant companions of our young ones, and thus can have a dramatic impact on their mental and physical development.
+But first, I shall consider the major trend seen in the design, manufacture, and marketing of the toys that can become the constant companions of our young ones, and thus can have a dramatic impact on their mental and physical development.

 Technology in the Playroom

 Possibly the predominant theme in children's toys, during the past couple decades, is the incorporation of the latest technological advances into their design of these products — even those directed at infants who are too young and lack the motor skills for using regular toys, but can instead be entertained by colorful and multifaceted mobiles that run on electricity.
 This theme is evident in the products highlighted by industry groups, among other market players (no pun intended).